 Covid-19 and a realisation: The migrant worker is indispensable

-The entrepreneurs know what the economists have said: Labour’s contribution to production is more than that of capitalopinion Updated: May 15, 2020 18:18 IST
+The entrepreneurs know what the economists have said: Labour’s contribution to production is more than that of capitalchandigarh Updated: May 16, 2020 00:53 IST

 The Covid-19 pandemic, besides taking a toll on human life, has brought to focus the underbelly of society.
 The well-off segment of Chandigarh (the smug bourgeoisie), have always blamed politicians for peopling the city with ‘bhaiyas’ (pejoratively used for migrant labour) only for building their vote-banks.
 I have often been confronted by friends with the question, “When, for God’s sake, will you ever come out of the colonies?”